-The American Psychological Association’s (APA) focus on the medical model and the American Counseling Association’s (ACA) focus on social pragmatics are revealed in each of the organization’s ethical codes.
+The American Psychological Association’s (APA) code of ethics focus on the medical model and the American Counseling Association’s (ACA) code of ethics has its focus on mental health in relation to the client’s wellbeing.
 Both ethical codes contain a preamble, a general description of the organization’s ethical principles, and ethical standards.
-Yet, undoubtedly there are subtle and blatant differences between these two documents.
+However, there are subtle and blatant differences between these two documents.
 What follows in this paper is a comparison and contrast between the APA and ACA codes of ethics with a guided focus on answering the following question: How do these ethical codes address the significance of the client-counselor relationship?

 “The APA Code of Ethics” (2010) is a document with a five part ethical principles section, lettered A – E, and are as follows: “Beneficence and nonmaleficence, fidelity and responsibility, integrity, justice, and respect for people’s rights and dignity” (p.
 2).
 Notably in the APA these ethical principles are declared as unenforceable rules, but rather they are to serve as a guide “to guide psychologists toward the highest ideals of psychology” (p.
 3).
 In contrast, the “ACA Code of Ethics” (2014) lists six ethical principles which are as follows: “autonomy, nonmaleficence, beneficence, justice, fidelity, and veracity” (p.
 3).
 However, these ethical principles are provided after a list of five values creating a “conceptual basis” for the ethical principles (p.3).
 The ACA code (2014) derives its ethical standards on its values and principles, stating: “These principles are the foundation for ethical behavior and decision making” (p.
 3).
 While it may be a subtle distinction, it remains noteworthy that the APA utilizes the word “guide” while the ACA code uses the word “foundation” to describe the function of the ethical principles in relation to ethical decision making; as a way to approach the ethical standards themselves.